sage-code/maj/script.md

   2  |qtwymkzə
   3  |jxrhdfpk

-Const of writing can be used in an algorithm similar to cost of reading to evaluate word complexity.
+Const of writing can be used in an algorithms to evaluate word complexity during word creation.
+Names can be invented in Maj so this function could be used to establish popular names for persons and places.

 **Tools:**